alan-turing-institute/sqlsynthgen/docs/source/tutorials/loan_applications.rst

      - gold
      - 1995-09-03

-we may decide that we want to use the real values in the right proportions.
-We can take the real values in the right proportions, and even add noise to make them differentially private by using the source-statistics and SmartNoise SQL features:
+We can take the real values in the right proportions, and even add noise to make them differentially private by using the :ref:`source-statistics <source_statistics>` and SmartNoise SQL features:

 **config.yaml**